 There are plenty of options available online and offline.
 But keep in mind that not all courses are created equal.
 Make sure you find a reputable institution with native Arabic teachers who have experience teaching others.

 Where can you learn Arabic in Cairo?

 International House Cairo is the only IH School in Egypt that teaches different Arabic courses.
 IH Cairo is regularly inspected, supported, and updated by IHWO (International House World Organization) to guarantee high-quality courses and learning journeys.

 So, If you consider enrolling in an Arabic course, feel free to contact us.

 Improve your Arabic faster with IH Cairo!

-We have perfectly made materials and qualified teachers who can simplify the language for you to achieve noticable progress in short time.
+We provide well-designed materials and qualified teachers who can simplify the language for you to make visible progress in a short time.